Harnesses & Workers

 Environment contract

-All worker images enforce a deterministic environment contract:
+All worker images enforce a deterministic environment contract to ensure consistent behavior across local development, Kubernetes, and Docker Compose deployments.

 | Variable | Value | Purpose |